 These are deep waters, Miles, we’re both in them but in two different places – all of us are in danger, including Chloe.
 I can’t promise to be your ally because I’ve made commitments and my own safety depends on them but you seem a straight sort and I’ll be straight with the straight, so to speak – as far as I can.

 Things are about to start happening, Miles, I give you that one for free, and you need to keep eyes in the back of your head, I really mean it – keep those eyes wide open, that’s about all I can say to you.
 Shall we go back in?’

 Once inside, the woodfire on, using the logs imported from the mainland, he asked, ‘Won’t Frank come after you if you’ve left him?’

 It was Chloe who answered.
-‘He doesn’t know – Laura’s left him in her mind but he doesn’t know that yet.
+‘He doesn’t know yet – Laura’s left him in her mind.
 He thinks she’s here to pump you for information.’